Muhanad-husn/sociorag/docs/phase7_final_testing_report.md

 ## Conclusion

 The Phase 7 implementation has successfully met all requirements and passed all tests.
-The SocioGraph system is now a fully functional, production-ready application with a modern, responsive UI and robust backend services.
+The SocioRAG system is now a fully functional, production-ready application with a modern, responsive UI and robust backend services.

 ---